Scalable adaptive algorithms for next-generation multiphase flow simulations: Introduction

-The class of sharp interface methods has been state--of--the--art for high-fidelity simulations of turbulent multiphase flows ~\cite{fuster2009simulation,tomar2010multiscale,pairetti2020mesh,herrmann2010detailed}.
-These methods involve solving a PDE for transporting the discontinuous sharp volume fraction function.
+Sharp interface methods have been the state--of--the--art for high-fidelity simulations of turbulent multiphase flows ~\cite{fuster2009simulation,tomar2010multiscale, pairetti2020mesh,herrmann2010detailed}.
+These methods involve solving a PDE for transporting the discontinuous volume fraction function.
 An interface reconstruction procedure is generally required to construct normals.
 The sharp interface methods suffer from artificial breakup -- also known as numerical surface tension, when the interfacial features (droplets/filaments) are comparable in length scale $r$ to the grid size $\Delta x$ ~\cite{gorokhovski2008modeling}.
-There has been some progress in the development of computational techniques that reduces this effect involving interface reconstruction techniques~\citep{lu2018direct,chiodi2020advancement}, Moment-of-Fluid methods~\cite{jemison2015filament}, Manifold death algorithms~\cite{chirco2022manifold}.
-However, these methods are limited to sharp interface methods and are still computationally complex.
+There has been some progress in the development of computational techniques that reduces this effect, with good examples being \textit{interface reconstruction} techniques~\citep{lu2018direct,chiodi2020advancement}, \textit{moment-of-fluid} methods~\cite{jemison2015filament}, and \textit{manifold death} algorithms~\cite{chirco2022manifold}.
+These methods, however, remain computationally complex.

-Diffuse interface methods, particularly CHNS, provide a diffuse interface representation and avoid any interface reconstruction process.
-However, diffuse interface methods---under low mesh resolutions---also suffer from artificial breakup and mass loss, but for completely different reasons.
-The limitation arises because of the thickness of the diffuse interface $\epsilon$.
-In the case of CHNS, when the ratio of $\epsilon/r$ is $\mathcal{O}(1)$, it can lead to bound violations in addition to artificial breakup, and these structures might disappear and get absorbed into the larger structures (due to coarsening of Cahn-Hilliard)
+Diffuse interface methods, particularly CHNS, avoid any interface reconstruction process.
+However, diffuse interface methods---especially under low mesh resolution---also suffer from artificial breakup and mass loss, but for completely different reasons.
+When the thickness of the diffuse interface, $\epsilon$, becomes comparable to the length scale, $r$, of the flow features of interest ($\epsilon/r \sim \mathcal{O}(1)$), it leads to bound violations of the interface tracking variable and artificial breakup.
+Additionally, these smaller fluid structures can disappear via absorption into nearby larger structures (due to coarsening of Cahn-Hilliard), affecting summary statistics like the number of droplets.